 So far, CyberKnife technology has been used to treat more than 60,000 patients worldwide.
 As just one example, because CyberKnife is so unlike other types of brain surgeries—no scalpels, incisions, or conventional head frames affixed to your skull—most patients can actually drive themselves home immediately following their surgery!

-“For your treatment, you lie on the table in your street clothes, wearing a simple mesh facemask or body immobilizer custom-fit to you,” explains radiologist Marianne M. Young, MD.
+During the treatment, patients lie on the table in street clothes, wearing a simple mesh facemask or body immobilizer custom-fit to them.

 For more information about CyberKnife at St. Anthony Hospital, email or call 1-866-602-7079.